johanndiep/master-thesis/README.md

 * **UWBSplineControl.m:**  Spline flight using UWB data and uncorrected measurement model.
 * **GPSplineControl.m:** Spline flight using UWB data and corrected measurement model.

+## Starting Instructions

+This subsection provide the basic instructions in order to run the executables.
+The following commands should be executed in individual terminal tabs and in order.

+**Enabling Serial Communication with Matlab**

+Use this command after connecting the modified sniffer to the ground station computer.
+Since the exact USB port enumeration can differ, it is recommended to apply command-line completion here.

+$ sudo chmod 666 /dev/ttyACM0

 ## Example: Optimization Process